Star Wars: Lethal Alliance

-Star Wars: Lethal Alliance is a Star Wars action adventure video game for the Nintendo DS and PlayStation Portable.
-It takes place between Star Wars: Episode III – Revenge of the Sith and Star Wars Episode IV: A New Hope.
-It was developed by Ubisoft instead of LucasArts, and was released in December 2006.
-Lethal Alliance was met with average to very mixed reception.
-GameRankings and Metacritic gave it a score of 64.18% and 61 out of 100 for the PSP version, and 64.93% and 57 out of 100 for the DS version.
+Star Wars: Lethal Alliance is an action-adventure game based on the Star Wars franchise.
+It takes place between the events of Star Wars: Episode III – Revenge of the Sith and Star Wars Episode IV: A New Hope.
+It was developed by Ubisoft Montreal and released by Ubisoft in December 2006 for the PlayStation Portable and Nintendo DS.
+Lethal Alliance received a mixed reception.

 Gameplay

-Lethal Alliance focuses on shooting rather than lightsabers and the Force.
+Star Wars: Lethal Alliance is a third-person action game.
+It focuses on platforming and shooting mechanics rather than lightsabers and the Force.
+The player controls a female Twi'lek named Rianna and by extension her companion droid Zeeo.
+Rianna can perform several acrobatic moves as a means of traversal and defense while in combat.
+Zeeo enhances Rianna's moves, providing access to control panels, becoming a ride-able platform, and creating a shield to absorb enemy fire.

+The two releases of the game, while following the same overarching gameplay design, have a number of differences.
 The DS version of the game makes heavy use of the touch screen for gameplay, while the PSP version utilizes the handheld's buttons.
 The PSP version lets the player utilize "stealth" features such as stealth attack moves, sneaking past enemies, wearing disguises, while the DS version has an exclusive weapon called the Dual Cannon.
 The Dual Cannon can only be used once the player has obtained "Maximum Alliance" between Rianna and Zeeo.
 Once the Dual Cannon is used, it greatly drops the character's alliance bar, and must be filled to use again.

 Both versions utilize Wi-Fi and local area connections for multiplayer gaming.
 The Sony PSP version features Twi'lek (Rianna's species) vs. Twi'lek, while the Nintendo DS features droid versus droid.